AccentDesign/karma-css/README.md

 ## Where can I read more?

-The documentation can be found at [karmacss.com](http://karmacss.com).
+The documentation can be found on [Read the Docs](http://karmacss.readthedocs.io).

 ## Can I contribute?

 We welcome all comments and contributions via [Github](https://github.com/AccentDesign/karma-css).

-## Getting Started
+## Customizing

-View the [getting started guide](http://karmacss.readthedocs.io/en/latest/installation.html) or clone the starter project on [Github](https://github.com/AccentDesign/karma-css-starter).
+View the [customization guide](http://karmacss.readthedocs.io/en/latest/customizing.html) or clone the starter project on [Github](https://github.com/AccentDesign/karma-css-starter).

 All you will need to do is
 ```bash